Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Taste and Decency: Language on Publicity Marketing Material

-When putting together your marketing material, Brighton Fringe asks that participants consider the guidelines and advice of The Committees of Advertising Practice (CAP).
+When putting together your marketing material, Brighton Fringe asks that artists consider the guidelines and advice of The Committees of Advertising Practice (CAP).

 For more information, see: https://www.brightonfringe.org/privacy-policy/